 Thanks to a donation from a member of the Men’s Group, all gatherings are now offered for free.

-Sunday, March 22, 9:30 am, Private Residence in San Francisco (provided upon registration)
+Sunday, May 31, 9:30 am, private residence in San Francisco (provided upon registration)

 Men's Group Gathering

 Men of Congregation Emanu-El have a monthly opportunity to socialize and study with a member of the clergy at a private home.
 This cross-generational group provides a small group experience so important to building community.